Eric Drooker: Biography

 In the 1990s, Drooker broadened his scope from graphic arts to painting, creating several covers for The New Yorker and a book of illustrations of Allen Ginsberg's poetry, Illuminated Poems.
 His third book, Street Posters & Ballads, is a compilation of graphics, poems and songs about the Lower East Side.
-Portions of his Flood! artwork were used for the album covers for the bands Faith No More and Rage Against the Machine.
+The book won the 1999 Firecracker Alternative Book Award for Outstanding Graphic Novel.

 He designed the animation for the 2010 film, Howl, a movie based on the epic poem by Allen Ginsberg, who collaborated with Drooker on the book Illuminated Poems.
-His best-selling book, Howl: A Graphic Novel visualizes the poem with animation art Drooker designed for the film.
+His best-selling book, Howl: A Graphic Novel, visualizes the poem with animation art Drooker designed for the film.

-In 2006, the Library of Congress acquired the original art for Flood!
-A Novel in Pictures, including preliminary drawings, sketches and cover paintings.
-The complete Flood!
-Archive is housed in the Prints & Photographs Division of the Library of Congress, which is open to the public.

 Cultural references

-His painting "Native New York" inspired Lawrence Ferlinghetti's Poem #7] from his book A Far Rockaway of the Heart.
+His painting "Native New York" inspired Lawrence Ferlinghetti's "Poem #7" from his book A Far Rockaway of the Heart.